dagainz/Correlator/README.md

 ## To do

-- Project structure
+- Decouple proprietary logfile and syslog record formats
+- Standard linux syslog module
 - Add capability for listeners to register criteria for event filtering at instantiation time.
-- Decouple proprietary logfile format
 - Refactor network server code and get rid of that metaclass nonsense

-## Git info

-Tag: R3